vasuman/gooey/README.md

 $ gooey -d deployment.json contracts/
 ```

-The `main.json` entry for your contract will have an additional field `address`,
+The *state file* entry for your contract will have an additional field
-that gives you the address on the blockchain to which the contract was deployed.
+`address`, that gives you the address on the blockchain to which the contract
+was deployed.

 ```
 {